Antazx/css-things/README.md

 **By default the body element has a 8px margin** so it's not bad to set body {margin: 0;}
 We can avoid inheritance with, `initial`

+## Property prefixes
+We need to add some prefixes to the properties so that they can be interpreted correctly by browsers.
+We can use the [Autoprefixer tool](https://autoprefixer.github.io/) to solve this problem.